kwhms/kwhms.github.io/fiction_flash_reedsy/fiction_prompt461_ai/QueenVictoria_Draft_Reedsy_07252025.md

 Emmy finally gave her the lost words.

 Their sessions were sacrosanct.
 Victoria abandoned her family mid-sentence in favor of Emmy’s role-play scenarios and conversational mirror exercises.
-Guarding their sessions, Victoria dismissed her parents with an exaggerated “I knooooooow, I wiiiiiiil”, dragging out the vowels exactly as Emmy warned against.
+Guarding their sessions, Victoria dismissed her parents with an exaggerated “I knooow, I wiiill”, dragging out the vowels exactly as Emmy warned against.
 If her copy-cat sister Helen snuck into her room and dared to look at the screen, Victoria slammed her with a disdainful, “Are you for real?”
 If registered by Emmy, that tone would trigger a user recalibration session.

 Helen called it The Frenemy because she didn’t need or understand the wonderful technology.
 But in two years, Victoria’s social capital had soared, and she was safely at the top of the social food chain.